Learning how to increase church tithing comes down to two factors:

 Online Giving Pages

 Online giving pages provide a secure and convenient way for church members to contribute.
 They can donate anytime, anywhere, using any device.
-These pages can also be customized to match your church's branding and to accommodate recurring donations.
+These donation pages can also be customized to match your church's branding and to accommodate recurring donations.
 For example, Vanco's online church giving pages offer these features and more, providing an easy and efficient giving experience.

 Mobile Card Readers